Skip Navigation

 Shape Our Water is a community-centered plan for Seattle's next 50 years of resilient drainage and wastewater systems.
 The vision for this project was co-created with community members and key partners.
 The driving belief behind the engagement process was that when community sets the priorities for change, the utility can ensure that future investments in the drainage and wastewater system bring economic, health, and quality of life benefits to people who have been historically under-served and who lack equal access to resources and opportunity.

 To reach a broad range of community members and customers in the Seattle, Washington, area, Shape Our Water used a wide array of innovative strategies to engage, participate, and co-create.
 Informational and educational materials, interactive online maps and walking tours, and multi-day virtual gatherings created a suite of opportunities for people to engage, learn, and contribute—all following current public health guidance at the time for COVID-19 safety.
-This engagement and visioning process resulted in the community vision and goals for Shape Our Water.
+This engagement and visioning process resulted in the community vision and goals(Opens PDF document)(Opens another site in new window) for Shape Our Water.
 This provides the foundation for the utility's 50-year infrastructure plan.

-More information can be found at www.ShapeOurWater.org.24
+More information can be found at www.ShapeOurWater.org(Opens another site in new window).24

 Toilet icon indicates this example relates to wastewater